Gov. Tim Walz: Chauvin verdict can't slow police accountability push

 Gazelka said the Senate Judiciary Committee would hold hearings at the end of next week on some measures sought by the House Democratic majority.
 But he offered no assurances of any votes by the full Senate.

-Meanwhile, state Senate Republicans are pushing a bill to harshen penalties against people arrested while protesting.
-Individuals could be subject to loss of student financial aid and other government benefit, among other consequences.
+Meanwhile, state Senate Republicans are pushing a bill for harsher penalties against people arrested while protesting.
+Individuals could be subject to loss of student financial aid and other government benefits, among other consequences.

 Among the violations no longer eligible for a stop would be expired tabs and items hanging from a rearview mirror.
 Police say Wright was pulled over for expired plates.